The Archive of Latinx Feelings: 19th Century Letters, Notebooks, Diaries, Books

 Students are asked to commit to a minimum of 5 hours a week.
 More hours are available if desired.

-The ability to read Spanish is helpful, though not required.
+Role: The ability to read Spanish, for this phase, is required.
 Together, we will learn paleography: the ability to read old cursive handwriting from the 1800s.
 With time, you’ll become an expert in deciphering nineteenth-century handwriting.

 Day-to-day supervisor for this project: Mia Aguilar, Research Team Coordinator